 - Previous cutaneous injury or scarring from thermal burns or skin disease (eg, cutaneous lupus erythematosus, epidermolysis bullosa, leg ulcers)

 - Chronic ulceration

-- Ionising radiation, exposure to arsenic, and immune deficient due to disease (eg chronic lymphocytic leukaemia) or immunosuppressive drugs.
+- Ionising radiation, exposure to arsenic, and immune deficiency due to disease (eg, chronic lymphocytic leukaemia) or immunosuppressive drugs.
 Organ transplant recipients have a massively increased risk of developing SCC.

 What causes cutaneous squamous cell carcinoma?